leiradel/ddlt/README.md

 The return value of `newTemplate` is a Lua function that will run the template when executed.
 This returned function accepts two arguments, `args`, which is used to send arbitrary data to the template, including the result of your parser, and `emit`, a function which must output all the arguments passed to it as a vararg.

 ## Changelog

+### 2.8.1

+* Added an optional starting line to use with the source code
+* Added a Finite State Machine compiler to the `examples` folder

 ### 2.8.0